Twitter Web Part

 Search: this option can be used to display a particular #hashtag, all tweets mentioning a particular @user, or a particular keyword.
 Be very careful in using this option as it will feature any with the search term.

 After selecting a widget type, fill in the appropriate field.
 Be sure to preview the content before clicking "Create widget."
-Please do not change the default height, do not change the theme from Light to Dark, and do not change the default link color.
+Please do not change the default height and do not change the theme from Light to Dark.
+Please change the link color to #004E74.

 Now you will see some code underneath your preview.
 Copy that code.